Huzaifa-Johar/FlyBot/README.md

 - **Talal Tahir** – handled the coding part and implemented the core functions.
 - **Huzaifa Johar** – worked as the documentor and tester — he created the README file.

+---

+##  **Future Improvements**
+- If we knew about classes, we could make the code easier and simpler to understand.
+- It would also help us make the code more organized.